Humilokaki/TP4-REP-INSA2425/README.md

 We have access to the understat.com/league data, that regroup a unique feature : expected goals (xG), expected goals against (xGA) and expected points (xPoints).
 The site reports such metrics for all football matches played since 2014 and in major European leagues such as :  Ligue 1, Liga, Calcio (Serie A), Bundesliga, EPL (Premier League), RFPL (Russian championship).

 He consider at the end 14 361 matches and 174 teams in 6 championship.
+To get the data we will need to scrape the website.

 ### Methods and code